-Chairs are responsible for soliciting agenda items from committee members, preparing agendas and meeting materials in advance of meetings and distributing agendas and meeting materials at least 72 hours in advance of meeting to the committee membership via district email.
-In addition, chairs should distribute meeting agendas to the college email list (e.g. COA-FAS) at least 72 hours in advance of the meeting.
-Chairs are also responsible for writing meeting notes or identifying a committee volunteer to write meeting notes.
-Chairs should monitor agendas and meeting notes to ensure that there is follow-through on all committee actions.
-Co-chairs should communicate in advance of meetings (either in person or virtually) to prepare agendas.
+Chairs are responsible for soliciting agenda items from committee members, preparing agendas and meeting materials in advance of meetings and distributing agendas and meeting materials to the college email list (e.g. COA-FAS) at least 72 hours in advance of the meeting.

+Chairs are also responsible for:

+- Writing agenda/meeting notes/committee report-out or identifying a committee volunteer to write meeting notes. - Monitor agendas and meeting notes to ensure that there is follow-up on all committee actions. - Co-chairs should communicate in advance of meetings (either in person or virtually) to prepare agendas.